Fame (David Bowie song)

-"Fame" is a song recorded by English singer-songwriter David Bowie.
+"Fame" is a song by the English singer-songwriter David Bowie.
 It was released on his 1975 album Young Americans and was later issued as the album's second single by RCA Records in June 1975.
 Written by Bowie, Carlos Alomar and John Lennon, it was recorded at Electric Lady Studios in New York City in January 1975.
 It is a funk rock song that represents Bowie's dissatisfaction with the troubles of fame and stardom.

 The song was a major commercial success in North America, becoming Bowie's first number 1 single on both the US Billboard Hot 100 and the Canadian Singles Chart.
-The song was one of the most successful singles of the year, ranking at number 7 on the Billboard Year-End Hot 100.
+The song was one of the most successful singles of the year, ranking at number 8 on the Billboard Year-End Hot 100.
 However, it was less successful in Europe, reaching number 17 in the UK Singles Chart.

 In 1990, Bowie remixed the song under the title "Fame '90" to coincide with his Sound+Vision Tour.
 "Fame" has since appeared on many compilation albums, and was remastered in 2016 as part of the Who Can I Be Now?
 (1974–1976) box set.

-The song is one of four of Bowie's songs to be included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+The song is one of four Bowie songs to be included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.